Pilgrimage for COP26

 The trees are grown to be cut down, but that doesn’t make the sight any less distressing when you come across it.
 Estonia

 Around the labyrinth I slowly walked, doubling back on myself, at once facing centre, then away from it, moving nearer, then seeming to be distanced.
-The narrow channel between the lines gave a sense of safety and the golden leaves encapsulated the passing of the year.
-Eventually the tears dried up and there was something like peace, or at least calm.
+The narrow channel between the lines gave a sense of safety and the golden leaves which were scattered around, encapsulated the passing of the year.
+Eventually the tears dried up and there was something like peace, or at least calm as I continued.
 The sun was shining and it threw shadows across us and the room.
-Conscious that I was passing shoulder-to-shoulder with others who were on a similar journey to mine, I saw others with wet cheeks.
-She walked with her arms crossed over her chest, he with his hands cupped in front of him, my friend had her arms raised up, palms to the ceiling as she walked.
-In this way, we almost-met, we didn’t stare or speak, however we were all in it together.
+I was conscious of passing shoulder-to-shoulder with friends on a similar journey to mine, others with wet cheeks.
+Someone walked with her arms crossed over her chest, another with his hands cupped in front of him, a woman with arms raised up, palms to the ceiling.
+In this way, we almost-met, though we didn’t stare or speak.
+We were all in it together.

 And then I saw, ahead of me, the entrance, not the centre.
 I stopped dead.
 I must have made a mistake because I was almost back where I started.
 I traced the way in with my eyes; how had that happened?
 I hadn’t crossed a line, hadn’t cheated.